taiyoproj/taiyo/docs/clients/models.md

 ## SolrResponse

 Search results are returned as `SolrResponse` objects with an optional generics type.
+Facet metadata is exposed via the structured `SolrFacetResult` model.

 ### Response Structure